phar-io/phive/README.md

 brew install phive
 ```

+## Getting started

+`phive` expects a command to be specified to run.
+To get a list of available commands and their
+respective options, you can can run `phive` either with `--help`, `help` or without any additional
+parameters.
+To give you a general idea on how to use it, have a look at the following sample usages.

 ## Sample Usages

 Once installed, PHIVE is ready for action.
 Some example invocations are shown below: